megaease/easemesh/docs/shadow-service-guide.md

 The `4-isolation` are business isolation, data isolation, traffic isolation, and resource isolation.
 These isolations are all designed to completely separate the production and test environment to avoid their mutual impact.

-Obviously, the `3-consistency` focuses on the reliability of the test result, while the `4-isolation` ensures that the test process does not corrupt the production environment.
+The `3-consistency` focuses on the reliability of the test result, while the `4-isolation` ensures that the test process does not corrupt the production environment.

 Based on these principles, MegaEase implements the `Shadow Service` feature in EaseMesh.
-By using this feature, users can easily replica all services in the production environment, and except for a `shadow` tag, these replicas are exactly the same as the original service, thus ensuring `business consistency` and `business isolation`.
+By using this feature, users can easily replica all services in the production environment, and except for a `shadow` tag, these replicas are the same as the original service, thus ensuring `business consistency` and `business isolation`.
 At the same time, `Shadow Service` creates a Canary rule automatically which forwards requests with `X-Mesh-Shadow: shadow` header to the service replica and other requests to the original service for `traffic isolation`.

 For `data isolation`, `Shadow Service` can replace the connection information of various middlewares (including MySQL, Kafka, Redis, etc.) according to the configuration, and change the destination of data requests, while users can make a copy of the production data as test data to ensure `data consistency`.